gnembon/scarpet/programs/libraries/README.md

 A slot can be a number, 'mainhand', or 'offhand'.
 You can specify as many slots as you want.
 ```

-### debug.sc:
+### pretty_print.sc:
 #### By Xendergo
 ```
-Adds a debug() function which is equivalent to print(), but color codes things by type.
-Helpful for distinguishing between null & 'null', or maps, nbts, and stringified nbts debug() can take as many arguments as you want and it will print all of them seperated by spaces If the first argument is a player or list of players, it will print only to the players specified
+Adds a pretty_print() function which is equivalent to print(), but color codes things by type.
+Helpful for distinguishing between null & 'null', or maps, nbts, and stringified nbts pretty_print() can take as many arguments as you want and it will print all of them seperated by spaces If the first argument is a player or list of players, it will print only to the players specified

 The colors used are: